bwhmather/python-validation/README.rst

 More complicated data-structures should generally be represented as classes, and validation pushed to the constructors.

+Exceptions raised by the validation library are not intended to be caught.
+We assume that validation failures indicate that the caller is being used incorrectly and that the error and will be interpreted by a programmer and not the machine.
+We use built-in exception classes rather than defining custom ones so that libraries that use our functions can allow them to fall through their public interface.

 Finally, the ``validation`` library does not perform any kind of sanitization.
 Its purpose is to catch mistakes, not paper over them.
 Values passed in to the library will not be modified.